Part of the Food Policy Snapshot Series

 First of all, in order to qualify, a store must meet the definition of a supermarket, meaning that all major food departments (produce, meat, seafood, dairy, canned and packaged foods) are represented, and more than 50 perfect of floor space is dedicated to selling food.

 In order to get the tax credit, a supermarket must spend at least $150,000, or $25 per square foot (whichever is greater), to expand on new personal property, dedicate at least 500 square feet to selling fruits and vegetables, and dedicate at least 500 square feet to selling other perishable foods, including meat, seafood and dairy products.
-Finally, the supermarket must be located in a Food Desert Incentive Area.
+Finally, the supermarket must be located in a Grocery Store Incentive Area.

 A food desert is defined as an area where the average distance to a supermarket is greater than one quarter of a mile, median household income is at or below 185 percent of the Federal Poverty Level, at least 30 percent of households have no vehicle, and the average Healthy Food Availability Index (HFAI) score for all food stores in that area is low.